-Given the relatively shorter tenure of the assets, SBICPSL's asset liability maturity (ALM) profile, in the normal course of business, is characterised by positive cumulative mismatches in the near-and-medium-term buckets.
+Given the relatively shorter tenure of the assets, SBICPSL's asset-liability maturity (ALM) profile, in the normal course of business, is characterised by positive cumulative mismatches in the near-and-medium-term buckets.
 Further, the company typically maintains sizeable liquidity backup in the form of sanctioned and unutilised bank lines (its CP borrowings are also carved out of bank lines).
-The company's liquidity profile also benefits from easy access to funding from its parent, i.e., SBI.
-Against debt repayments of Rs.
-16,567 crore for the next one year, SBICPSL has bank balances and advance inflows of Rs.
-23,553 crore as per the asset liability maturity profile on November 30, 2021.
+The company's liquidity profile also benefits from easy access to funding from its parent, i.e. SBI.
+As per the ALM profile as on February 28, 2022, SBICPSL has bank balances and advance inflows of Rs.
+25,737 crore against debt repayments of Rs.
+15,215 crore for the next one year.